turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 Rails.application.config.assets.precompile << Rails.root.join("app", "flash", "assets")
 ```

+**Your Turn**

+Create a new asset directory somewhere in your application (perhaps `app/pizzas/scripts` would be a good candidate).
+Add a JS file to this directory and see if you can load it from the server. (you shouldn't be able to).

-**Your Turn**: Add an additional path somewhere in your application to the asset pipeline.
-Pop a file into your new directory and make sure it works.
-Rename it to `hello.txt` or `hello.js` and see what happens.
+Add the new directory to the asset load path and make sure you can load it now.
+Once that's working, see what happens if you rename it to `hello.txt` or `hello.js`.

 ### Manifests